Wald Advanced Contextual DLP

 🚀 Quick Start

-This API provides two main endpoints for sensitive data detection and classification:
+This API provides a main endpoint for sensitive data detection and classification:

-• /predict - Single text analysis (sensitive detection + fine-grained classes)
+• /predict - Text analysis (sensitive detection + fine-grained classes)

 Key Features: Detects sensitive content and provides detailed classification into categories like Personal Information, Financial Data, Source Code, etc.